licarpen/aws-developer/README.md

 * distributed tracing of microservices
 * compatible with
   * Lambda
-    * x-ray integration on
+    * check x-ray integration
     * IAM role is Lambda role
   * Elastic Beanstalk
     * set configuration on EB console
     * or use beanstalk ext: .ebextensions...
+    * xray-demon.config
   * ECS/EKS/Fargate (docker)
-    * create docker image that runs daemon or use official x-ray docker image
+    * create docker image that runs demon or use official x-ray docker image
     * ensure port mappings and network settings are correct and IAM task roles are defined
   * ELB
-  * API gatewat
+  * API gateway
   * EC2 instances or any app server (including on premise!)
     * linux system must run x-ray demon
     * IAM instance role if EC2, otherwise AWS creds on on-premise instance